rposudnevskiy/RBDSR/README.md

 It supports creation of VDI as RBD device in Ceph pool.
 It uses Ceph snapshots and clones to handle VDI snapshots.
 It also supports Xapi Storage Migration (XSM).

-You can change the following device configs using device-config args:
+You can change the following device configs using device-config args when creating PBDs on each hosts:
 - cephx-id: the cephx user id to be used.
 Default is admin for the client.admin user.
 - rbd-mode: can be kernel, fuse or nbd.
 Default is nbd.